Aroostook Post |

 A local militia blockhouse constructed at the end of the Pomeroy Bridge, on the east bank of the Magaguadavic River, south of the road, on a little hill with a commanding view of the surrounding area.
 The blockhouse still stood for several years after it was no longer needed.
 Also known as the Pomeroy Blockhouse.

 ¤¤¤ St. Andrews Harbour Defences

 (National Historic Site)

-This is the only original standing blockhouse in the province.
-A three-gun earthwork battery, East Battery (2), surrounded the blockhouse.
+This is the only extant original blockhouse from the War of 1812 remaining in the province.
+A three-gun earthwork battery, West Battery, surrounded the blockhouse.
 It was used until after the Fenian troubles.
 It was restored in 1967, and again after nearly being destroyed by fire in 1993.
-The original 24-pounder guns are now on display in Market Square.
+Located on Joe's Point Road adjacent to Centennial Park.
+Two of the original 24-pounder guns are now on display in Market Square.
 See also Canadian Register of Historic Places - entry #2

 ¤¤¤ Fort Tipperary